deployKF/deployKF/scripts/README.md

 ## [`update_istio_sidecars.sh`](./update_istio_sidecars.sh)

-This script restarts Pods with istio sidecar versions that do not match the current Istio version.
+This script restarts Pods with Istio sidecar versions that do not match the current Istio version.

 ### Requirements: